How Libraries Can Demonstrate the Impact of Community Health Programs

 Why Impact Matters for Library Health Programs

-Health programming requires staff time, partnerships, and resources.
-Demonstrating program impact helps libraries:
+Health programming requires time, partnerships, staffing, and resources.
+Demonstrating impact helps libraries:

 • Justify program funding